 Vivendi SA (VIV)’s Universal Music Group plans to sell three music-publishing catalogs ahead of its EMI acquisition, said a person with knowledge of the situation.

-Universal Music hired Bank of America (BAC)Merrill Lynch (MER) to sell classical, Christian and German schlager catalogs, said the person, who wasn’t authorized to talk publicly.
+Universal Music hired Bank of America (BAC:US)Merrill Lynch (MER:US) to sell classical, Christian and German schlager catalogs, said the person, who wasn’t authorized to talk publicly.
 A sale may raise as much as $200 million, the person said.

 Universal Music, the world’s biggest record company, said in November it would sell non-strategic assets to help finance its $1.9 billion acquisition of EMI’s recorded music business from Citigroup Inc. Universal Music also plans to sell real estate holdings in France and Germany that are leased to other companies, the person said.

 Representative for Universal and Vivendi couldn’t immediately be reached for comment.